Have you ever dreamed of earning money while actually enjoying life and having some freedom to explore and travel?

-Government schools, on the other hand, don’t usually provide this to teachers. that said, some do offer an allowance.
-I won't be much, perhaps 1-3,000 Baht a month. still, in some areas of Thailand you can get a nice little studio flat for less than 5,000 Baht per month.
+That said, some do offer an allowance.
+It won't be much, perhaps 1-3,000 Baht a month.
+Still, in some areas of Thailand you can get a nice little studio flat for less than 5,000 Baht per month.

 Just like local workers, there are many other benefits that foreign teachers are entitled to.

 - Sick leave: Employers are mandated by Thai law to provide annual sick leave to employees.
-The number of days varies from school to school, but typically, it should be at least 10 days.
+The number of days varies from school to school, but typically it should be at least 10 days.
 A doctor’s note or medical certificate is required if you were absent for three consecutive days.